Skip to content

 • Use the Python interpreter, to run Python code

-Luckily, UPPMAX has documentation that should allow you to do so yourself!
+Luckily, the documentation of your HPC center should allow you to do this by yourself!

 These exercises will ensure you are able to run a minimal Python program.